 Kaylah Stroup [2.33 K subscribers – 26 Videos] – I have read Kaylah’s blog (The Dainty Squid) for awhile now.
 She seems to be trying to do more vlogs now.
 Her and her hubby just bought a haunted mansion and she will be sharing their journey with that on youtube.
-Here’s the walk through of the house they bought:
+Here’s a video of them metal detecting in their new yard:

 The Endless Adventure [440K subscribers – 686 Videos] – Travel Vloggers, Eric & Allison, who have embraced COVID times by purchasing a Winnebago RV and are now renovating it.
 Here’s a recent video of them touring their own city.